 The Institute for Adaptive and Neural Computation (ANC) is part of the School of Informatics at the University of Edinburgh.

 ANC was formed in 1998 when the School of Informatics was created out of five previous departments and centres.
 ANC evolved from Prof. David Willshaw's research group, the Centre for Neural Systems, originally part of the Centre for Cognitive Science.
-Prof. Willshaw was the founding Director of Institute (1998–2004), and Prof. Chris Williams was Director of Institute 2004–2012.
-The current director is Nigel Goddard.
+Prof. Willshaw was the founding Director of Institute (1998–2004), Prof. Chris Williams was Director of Institute 2004–2012, and Dr. Nigel Goddard was Director of Institute 2012–2019.
+The current director is Matthias Hennig.